 Use Chart styles to add branding to your charts

-Snap Desktop provides a large number of pre-defined chart styles that can be used as supplied or as the basis for a new style.
+Snap XMP provides a large number of pre-defined chart styles that can be used as supplied or as the basis for a new style.
 The pre-defined styles can be edited using the Chart Designer or new styles can be created using the Chart Wizard.

 The chart style is made up of three components: